Last Updated on July 4, 2026 by Daniel Globe

 - Bring a hoof pick and check for stones, mud, or debris often.

-- Pack hay or snacks for longer rides so your horse stays steady.
+- Pack hay or snacks for longer rides so the horse stays steady.

 Rest, Water, And Feed